Seeing through the smoke

 growing feelings of hope

-we are at a great divide.
+that we are at a great divide.

 I fear I’ve lost that clear space